dhis2/developer-portal/docs/guides/spin-up-local-instance.md

 ---
 id: spin-up-local-instance
-title: Spin up a DHIS2 local instance
+title: How to spin up a DHIS2 local instance
 ---

 This is a quick guide on how to easily create a DHIS2 instance on your local machine and setup the DHIS2 CLI.